1

 What does a business representative do?

-A business representative acts as a liaison between a company and clients or partners, promoting products or services and handling negotiations.
+A business representative acts as a liaison between a company and its clients or partners, promoting products or services and handling negotiations.
 They often engage in sales, customer service, and relationship management, requiring strong communication and interpersonal skills.
-The role may involve travel and the use of CRM tools to track interactions.
+The role may involve travel and working within a team environment to meet business goals.

 What is the difference between A Business Representative vs A Sales Associate?